udithperera-dev/oneroot/README.md

 ```

 - On implementation of Root Detection
-Method "getRootChecker()" will return "ROOTED" as a string value, if your are running on rooted environment.

 ```
-final _onerootPlugin = Oneroot();
+//Method will return "ROOTED" as a string value, if your are running on rooted environment. final _onerootPlugin = Oneroot();
 String platformRootStatus = await _onerootPlugin.getRootChecker();
 ```